Constructions and deformations of Calabi--Yau 3-folds in codimension 4: CY 3-folds as unprojection of degenerations of complete intersections

-\textbf{A Jerry CY 3-fold \(X_{35}\)} If we take the \(\Jer_{35}\) format of \eqref{WM-degen}, then it can be described by the maximal Pfaffians of We calculate that it contains 26 nodes lying on the divisor \(D=\PP^2\) and its unprojection is a codimension 4 CY 3-fold with Euler characteristics:
+If we take the \(\Jer_{35}\) format of \eqref{WM-degen}, then it can be described by the maximal Pfaffians of We calculate that it contains 26 nodes lying on the divisor \(D=\PP^2\) and its unprojection is a codimension 4 CY 3-fold with Euler characteristics: